...

 Yes, we install radiators and underfloor heating.
 We can install low profile retro-fit underfloor heating from as little as 20mm high.

 In England, most air source heat pump installations are considered permitted developments and generally do not require planning permission.
-However, placing the heat pump within 1 meter of the property’s boundary, potential noise issues to neighbouring properties, having multiple air source heat pumps or air conditioning units, or if your property is located in a World Heritage Site, conservation area, or is a Listed Building could mean planning is needed.
+If your property is located in a World Heritage Site, conservation area, or is a Listed Building could mean planning is needed.

 We can do an online search to check if you have a valid EPC.
 If not, no worries, we can arrange for this on your behalf from £75.